all-in-one-of/snippets/CG_games_pipelines.md

 ### Houdini low with uv's.
 Generate from Imported or Procediural data.  / Curve toolset (loft with uv's ??)
-- Make Mid -  creesed copy to get high
+- Make Mid -  using crease!
 - Conform with ray to match Hi.

 ### Zbrush High